 In 2011 the Scientific Advisory Board considered a proposal to add seven new items to the ESS core questionnaire which, in addition to an existing nine, could form an overall index of ‘perceived societal wellbeing’.
 The SAB recommended that such an action be deferred pending further refinement and empirical testing of the concept and items.

 Between 2012 and 2014 ESS used its ‘innovation sample’ to field a larger set of items relating to the broad field of what was now termed ‘perceived quality of society’ (PQOS).
 Eric Harrison and Ana Villar drew upon the previous work to construct a ‘prototype’ module comprising 40 items culled from a variety of cross-national surveys.
 The module was fielded on quota sample omnibus surveys in Great Britain (2012), Poland (2013) and on a larger probability sample in Lithuania (2013).
 Technical reports and other documentation from the project can be found HERE.

 In 2015 the nine items in the ESS core on ‘perceived quality of society’ were analysed as part of a wider project on multiple dimensions of wellbeing funded through the ESRC Secondary Data Analysis Initiative.
 The chapter on PQOS – by Eric Harrison, Rima Saini and Nadine Zwiener – is part of a report published in 2016.

 The ESS continues to support and promote the development of indicators of societal wellbeing in cross-national research.
-Further testing of items may be possible using the experimental ‘Cross-National Online Survey’ (CRONOS) – a follow-on web panel recruited from the probability sample used for Round 8 of ESS fieldwork.
+Further testing of items was possible using the experimental CROss-National Online Survey (CRONOS) – a follow-on web panel recruited from the probability sample used for Round 8 of ESS fieldwork.